-The Munich Theresienwiese - where Oktoberfest takes place
+The Munich Theresienwiese - Home to the Oktoberfest and more!

 Munich’s largest public festival space for major events